k1LoW/tail/README.md

 # tail

-`tail` provides a writer maintaining the last N lines of written data, similar to the Unix `tail` command.
+`tail` provides a writer that captures the last N lines of written data, similar to the Unix `tail` command.

 ## Usage